Skip to content

 Voice Interaction panel

 Sits between the two Spectral columns.
-Replaces the former MASTER ยท XMOD panel in v20+.
 Three knobs drive categorically different cross-voice effects โ€” Follow (time-domain source coupling), Vocode (spectral envelope transfer), and Duck (amplitude sidechain) โ€” governed by a shared direction switch and a power toggle that bypasses the whole section.

 An animated bus indicator above the direction switch visualises current effect amount (line thickness) and routing (flow direction of the travelling dots).
 In Both mode the dots follow whichever layer is louder at the moment.